KhaledAMRS/KhaledAMRS/README.md

 <h1 align="center">Hello folks 🙌 </h1>
-<h3 align="center">My name is Khaled Ramadan and I'm a software testing enthusiast 🤓</h3>
+<h3 align="left">My name is Khaled Ramadan and I'm a software testing enthusiast 🤓</h3>
+<h3 align="left">I would like to share with you guide map of my github repositories</h3>